Contraz/demosys-py/docs/source/opengl.rst

     vao.draw()

 When creating a VBO we need to use the `OpenGL.arrays.vbo.VBO instance` in PyOpenGL.
 We pass a numpy array to the constructor.
-It's imporant to use the correct ``dtype`` so it matches the type passed in ``add_array_buffer``.
+It's important to use the correct ``dtype`` so it matches the type passed in ``add_array_buffer``.

 Each VBO is first added to the VAO using ``add_array_buffer``.
 This is simply